Early & Regular Decision

 Myth: November 1 is just around the corner, so I don't have time to finish my application.

-Fact: Given the challenges some users have experienced with the new version of the Common Application, Duke has extended it's Early Decision deadline to Friday, November 8.
+Fact: Given the challenges some users have experienced with the new version of the Common Application, Duke has extended the Early Decision deadline to Friday, November 8.

 Myth: I can't apply Early Decision because my testing isn't complete.